National Student Index (NSI)

 How will this affect you?

-The MoE receives a data return from your tertiary institution every four months.
+We receive data return from your tertiary institution every four months.
 Part of this process involves the inclusion of an NSN for each student enrolment.
 Through your institution's access to the NSI they will be informed of any match made between your NSI record and the Birth Register.

 This information matching programme will not affect where you can study, what you can study or any money you might get or have to pay.